On this page

 2. Understand the difference between property repairs and maintenance and property renovation/improvement

-As mentioned earlier, there are different tax deduction implications for these different types of investment property expenses.
-The ATO conducts routine audits of these types of claims as it’s common for mistakes to be made (i.e. for the total costs of renovations/improvements to be fully claimed in the year that they’re incurred, rather than a claim being correctly made each year for 2.5% of these costs over 40 years).
+The ATO conducts routine audits of these types of claims as it’s common for mistakes to be made.
+One common mistake is for the total costs of renovations or improvements to be fully claimed in the year that they’re incurred, rather than a claim being correctly made over a number of years. .

 3. Don’t claim the full amount of loan establishment fees, title search fees and the cost of preparing and submitting mortgage documents